teodorpatras/SideMenuController/README.md

 ```
 _If you **do not** specify a menu button image, `SideMenuController` **will not add one by default** and you will have to manually add one whenever transitioning to a new center view controller._

+###Step 2
-**Step 3.** `SideMenuController` can be used with storyboard segues, or you can programmatically transition to a new center view controller.
+`SideMenuController` can be used with storyboard segues, or you can programmatically transition to a new center view controller.

 ####Using storyboard segues####